Abdul Rachman Saleh Airport: Facilities and development

-In 2007, the airport's main runway (17/35) measured 1,987 by 40 meters (6,519 by 131 feet).
-By late 2012, it was extended to 2,300 meters (7,546 feet), and as of October 2022, it had been further extended to 2,500 by 40 meters (8,202 by 131 feet).
-The second runway (17L/35R) measures 1,500 by 30 meters (4,921 by 98 feet).
-The airport also features a 22,000-square-meter (236,806-square-foot) aircraft parking area, measuring 200 by 110 meters (656 by 361 feet).
+In 2007, the airport's main runway (17/35) measured 1,987 by 40 meters.
+By late 2012, it had been extended to 2,300 meters, and by October 2022, it had been further extended to 2,500 by 40 meters.
+The second runway (17L/35R) measures 1,500 by 30 meters.
+With its current runway length, the airport can accommodate narrow-body aircraft such as the Boeing 737 and Airbus A320.
+Plans are underway to further extend the main runway to 3,000 meters to accommodate larger wide-body aircraft such as the Airbus A330 and potentially support the introduction of international flights.
+Approximately Rp200 billion is expected to be invested in the airport's further development.
+The airport also features a 22,000-square-meter aircraft parking area measuring 200 by 110 meters.
+The airport is also equipped with an instrument landing system (ILS), allowing it to accommodate flights during nighttime and in reduced-visibility conditions.